Christmas: Music

 1–5, Local and general recorders must certify to the fact of baptisms for the dead; 6–9, Their records are binding and recorded on earth and in heaven; 10–14, The baptismal font is a similitude of the grave; 15–17, Elijah restored power relative to baptism for the dead; 18–21, All of the keys, powers, and authorities of past dispensations have been restored; 22–25, Glad and glorious tidings are acclaimed for the living and the dead.

-Divide the class in two groups, and ask the first group to read Doctrine and Covenants 128:1 to find out what subject occupied Joseph Smith’s mind.
-Ask the other group to read verse 17 and find out what subject he considered “the most glorious.”
-Let them share what they find, and talk about why this subject is so glorious.
-If possible, invite a youth who has done baptisms for the dead to share his or her experience and explain why we do this work.
+• Invite your children to find out from Doctrine and Covenants 128:1 what subject occupied Joseph Smith’s mind.
+They could also search verse 17 to find out what subject he considered “the most glorious.”
+Let them share what they find and talk about why this subject is so exciting.

-Invite the children to make a paper chain with names of their parents, grandparents, great-grandparents, and so on (see the activity page for this lesson).
-If the children don’t know their ancestors’ names, encourage them to find out the names and write them on the chain at home.
-Read together Doctrine and Covenants 128:18 to find out what the “welding link” is that makes our family history “whole and complete.”
+• Read together Doctrine and Covenants 128:18 to find out what the “welding link” is that makes our family history “whole and complete.”
 Tell a story about an ancestor that helps you feel connected to him or her.
 Or show the video “Courage: I Think I Get It from Him” (ChurchofJesusChrist.org).
+(Invite them to take the chains home and have their parents help them add names of ancestors.)

 Friend October 2019 “The Temple Challenge” Sister Jones, the general primary president, challenges a 12 year old boy to find a family name to take to the temple.
 He later writes to her letter telling of his success and of his opportunity to be baptized in the temple for his 3rd great grandfather and how that felt.
 He also tells her of his desire to do more.